 12-6-11.3 ESCORT TO BE FURNISHED FOR MOVEMENT OF HAZARDOUS VEHICLES

 A. When, in the judgment of the administrator, the movement of any vehicle is deemed a hazard to traffic upon a street over which the vehicle is to travel, the granting of permission for the movement thereof may be conditioned upon a special escort accompanying the hazardous vehicle.

-B. The special police car escort to safeguard traffic during the movement of the hazardous vehicle shall conform to the provisions of Section 66-7-314 NMSA 1978.
 (66-7-314 NMSA 1978)

+B. The special police car escort to safeguard traffic during the movement of the hazardous vehicle shall conform to the provisions of Section 66-7-314 NMSA 1978.(*)

 12-6-12 DRIVING REGULATIONS AND OFFENSES